zakkudo/open-api-tree/README.md

 a thin convenience wrapper around [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).

+This library is a thin wrapper for `@zakkudo/api-tree` if you need the same functionality but don't use Swagger.

 Why use this?

+- Consistancy with simplicity
 - No longer need to maintain a set of functions for accessing apis
-- Automatic validation of the body/params against the swagger definition
+- Automatic validation of the body/params against the Swagger definition
-- Support for swagger 2.0 definitions and open api 3.0 definitions
+- Support for Swagger 2.0 definitions and OpenApi 3.0 definitions
-- Network calls are mostly the same as fetch
+- Leverages native fetch, adding a thin convenience layer.
+- Share authorization handling using a single location that can be updated dynamically
+- Share a single transform for the responses and request in a location that can be updated dynamically
+- Supports overloading the tree methods so that you can use the same method for getting a single item or a collection of items

 The api tree is based off of the path name
 - `[POST] /users` -> `api.users.post({body: data})`